CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 ### Platform Statistics

-When you enable platform statistic open telemetry, the switch exports data about the CPU, disk, filesystem, memory, sensor health, and transceiver information.
+When you enable platform statistic open telemetry, the switch exports data about the CPU, disk, filesystem, memory, sensor health, transceiver information, and, on a switch with co-packaged optics (CPO), CPO module and laser source information.
 To enable all [platform statistics](#platform-statistic-format) globally:

 ```
 cumulus@switch:~$ nv set system telemetry platform-stats export state enabled